Logo

 • Different RAM capacities (from 128 GB to 2 TB)

-Both brands have designed their servers for easy upgrades.
+Both brands have designed their servers to facilitate upgrades.
 This includes:

 1. Easy access to internal components.